 Name: Tunstall and Rendlesham Off-Road Group

-Regular meetings will be held on a date announced on the TROG website at a venue to be determined informally by members.
+Regular meetings will be held on a date announced on the TROG website calendar at a venue to be determined informally by members.

 The object of TROG is to provide facilities for and promote participation of the whole community in the sport of mountain biking in Suffolk.
 TROG members and volunteers build and maintain trails with the cooperation and support of landowners and managers.